tgalazka/TC_OTP/README.md

-# One-time Payment (OTP) Sharepoint Simulator
+# One-Time Payment (OTP) Sharepoint Emulator
-This is a small file-based HTML site meant to simulate the Sharepoint portal experience for the One-time Payment application.
+This is a small file-based HTML site meant to emulate the Sharepoint portal experience for the One-Time Payment application.

 ## Usage